Philadelphia’s Investment in Innovation

-This 20-year, three-and-a-half-billion-dollar collaborative project between Drexel University and Brandywine Realty Trust will connect to Philadelphia International Airport and the major cities along the Northeast corridor, making it a key innovation hub on the East Coast.
-The project will span 14 acres when completed and will feature multiple public spaces and several new high-rises to be occupied by labs, hotels, retail spaces, residential units and offices.
+This 20-year, three-and-a-half-billion-dollar project by Brandywine Realty Trust will connect to Philadelphia International Airport and the major cities along the Northeast corridor, making it a key innovation hub on the East Coast.
+When completed, the project will span 14 acres and will feature multiple public spaces and several new high-rises to be occupied by labs, hotels, retail spaces, residential units and offices.
 Already completed is Drexel Square, a 1.3-acre elliptical park across from 30th Street Station, which opened in June, 2019.
-Later in 2019, the former Philadelphia Bulletin newspaper building (the 1950s-era building was designed by George Howe, the architect of the PSFS Building (now the Loews Hotel), the first International Style building in the U.S.) is being renovated as the flagship for the project and will be the home of some of the companies at the epicenter of innovation and cell and gene therapy and connected health.
+The former Philadelphia Bulletin newspaper building (the 1950s-era building designed by George Howe, the architect of the PSFS Building (now the Loews Hotel), the first International Style building in the U.S.) is being renovated as the flagship for the project and will be the home of some of the companies at the epicenter of innovation and cell and gene therapy and connected health.

 Adminstered by Techstars, an organization that runs close to 40 accelerators around the world, the Accelerator was created to offer a concentrated dose of business teaching, mentoring and networking over a 13-week period.
 Philadelphia is one of the only cities in the country to have a public-private seed fund dedicated to startups.

 “Command central” for innovation activities at Jefferson, including the Jefferson Institute for Bioprocessing – the first and only in North America.
 The Accelerator serves as a platform to engage and unleash creative, entrepreneurial talent.